radian-software/straight.el/README.md

   process in Borg.
 * `straight.el` provides mechanisms for updating your packages.
 This is a manual process in Borg.
+* `straight.el` is configured solely by how you use in your init-file.
+  Configuring Borg requires customizing `~/.emacs.d/.gitmodules`, which means (for example) that you cannot generate recipes dynamically.
+(However, the handling of configuration is [planned][borg-improvements] to be improved in a future release.)
+* `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to overriding upstream package configuration, without forking the upstream.
+Borg has no such concept.

 #### Advantages of Borg